acecreamu/craquelure-graphs/README.md

 # Extraction and characterization of craquelure patterns from images
 Supporting code to the publication [TBA](https://arxiv.org)

 Taking a skeletonized binary image as an input, given algorithm extracts undirected graph from cracks pattern, classifies nodes by topology onto X, Y, and O types, fits edges with polynomial, and exports comprehensive characteristic of a craquelure pattern.
-The latter can be used for forgery detection, origin examination, aging monitoring and damage identification.
+The latter can be used for forgery detection, origin examination, aging monitoring, and damage identification.

 *Disclaimer*: The code is on the stage of development!